Indirect election: Upper houses

+In the Netherlands the Senate is elected by the members of the States Provincial and of the Electoral colleges for the Caribbean Netherlands and for Dutch citizens living abroad.
+Each vote is weighted in a way that the total vote weight of a province or special municipality is proportional to its population, while the total vote weight of the electoral college for Dutch citizens living abroad is set proportional to the number of voters registered to vote in its election.

 Members of the Indian Rajya Sabha (upper house of parliament) are largely elected directly by the Vidhan Sabha (legislative assembly) of the various states and Union territories; some are appointed by the president.

 Indirect single transferable voting is used to elect some members of the Senate of Pakistan.

 Legislatures

 China

-The National People's Congress of China is elected by lower level of the system of people's congress.
+The system of people's congress contains currently 5 levels with higher levels including National People's Congress elected indirectly.

 Supranational

 Some examples of indirectly elected supranational legislatures include: the parliamentary assemblies of the Council of Europe, OSCE and NATO – in all of these cases, voters elect national parliamentarians, who in turn elect some of their own members to the assembly.
 The same applies to bodies formed by representatives chosen by a national government, e.g. the United Nations General Assembly – assuming the national governments in question are democratically elected in the first place.

 Historical

 The Control Yuan of China, formerly a parliamentary chamber, was elected by its respective legislatures across the country: five from each province, two from each directly administered municipality, eight from Mongolia (by 1948 only the Inner Mongolian provinces were represented), eight from Tibet and eight from the overseas Chinese communities.
 As originally envisioned both the President and Vice President of the Control Yuan were to be elected by and from the members like the speaker of many other parliamentary bodies worldwide.
 The Control Yuan became a sole auditory body in Taiwan in 1993 after democratization.

 Members of the United States Senate were elected by the Legislature of the various states until ratification of the Seventeenth Amendment to the United States Constitution in 1913.
 Since that time they have been elected by direct popular vote.